RalphMacahipay/resume-ralph/README.md

 My Resume

 -Extract "CSS" and "pic" file
-and All Files must in the same Directory
+and all Files must in the same Directory